-I will admit that I had heard of Ed Sheeran for a few years now and never really paid him much attention.
+So I had heard of Ed Sheeran for a few years now and never really paid him much attention.
 I liked some of this songs on the radio but thought he was just another pop artist until I say him perform "Shape of You" at the 2017 Grammys.
 I was blown away!
 I didn't really even like the song but to watch him perform it live by himself with his loop pedal was mesmerizing.
 I scoured the internet looking for info on this pedal and found that there wasn't much out there.
-I final found some articles saying that it was custom built by Ed and his guitar tech which disappointed me until I finally came across and Instructable by "edsutcliffe" ( https://www.instructables.com/id/DIY-Chewie-Monst... ) that had the "secret sauce" on exactly how it worked.
-I was pumped because now being an engineer I new I could build one of these so I got to work.
-However, while working through the instructable I ran into several "gotchas" along the way which is why I wrote this instrcutable. edsutcliffe's page does a great job of describing the pieces and how they go together.
+I finally found an article saying that it was custom built by Ed and his guitar tech which disappointed me until I finally came across and Instructable by "edsutcliffe" ( https://www.instructables.com/id/DIY-Chewie-Monst... ) that had the "secret sauce" on exactly how it worked.
+I was excited and I got right to work.
+However, while working through the instructable I ran into several "gotchas" along the way which is why I wrote this instructable. edsutcliffe's page does a great job of describing the pieces and how they go together.
 My intention here is to fill in some of the gaps that drove me crazy and cost me hours if not days of time trying to solve problems.
-So while Im not going to walk you through step by step how to build the loop pedal (most of which you can find on edsutcliffe's page), Im going to walk you through the key integration issues that plagued me.
+So while I'm not going to walk you through step by step how to build the loop pedal (most of which you can find on edsutcliffe's page), I'm going to walk you through the key integration issues that plagued me.

 Step 1: The Pedal